uhlibraries-digital/greens/README.md

 ### Minting/Updating Identifiers

-Greens uses an API to mint, update, and destroy ARK identifiers.
+Greens uses an REST API to mint, update, and destroy ARK identifiers.

 To authenticate with these API calls, you will need to provide a application key which should be provided in a normal HTTP header called `api-key`.
 This key is set in the `config/app.yml` file.